PNC-SRE-Capstone-Team/SRE-Capstone/README.md

     return [all_transactions, fraud_transactions]
 ```

-The count data function is how we are interpreting the data coming from the mongo logs and adding it to the tally within the transaction dictionaries.
+The count data function is how we are interpreting the data coming from the Mongo logs and adding it to the tally within the transaction dictionaries.
 ```python
 def count_data(all_transactions_dict, fraud_transactions_dict, data_dict, is_fraud):
     categories = ["Type of Card", "Entry Mode", "Type of Transaction", "Merchant Group", "Country of Transaction", "Shipping Address", "Country of Residence", "Bank"]